MrPio/UNI-Notes/README.md

 A collection of some notes I've taken during my studies at UnivPM.

-📙 Bachelor's Degree Course: Computer and Automation Engineering 📘 Master's Degree Course: Computer and Automation Engineering
+📙 Bachelor's Degree Course: Computer and Automation Engineering

+📘 Master's Degree Course: Computer and Automation Engineering

 ### Notes table

+Note: Quality refers to the completeness of the content, not the quality of the scan.

 <table>
     <thead>